 A petty misdemeanor example is possession of a small amount of (plant-form) marijuana (not in a motor vehicle).

-What makes one drug crime more severe than another in Minnesota drug laws?
+What makes a drug crime more severe, in Minnesota drug laws?

 What factors make a felony crime more severe in terms of punishment if convicted?